erazr/livechat/README.md

-Live chat
+# Live chat
-Stack: HTML/Bootstrap/JS
-Backend is on js configured with firebase
-Firestore for database
-Firebase basic authentication
+Live chat with channels on mainly JS with Firestore Database and basic email-pass auth
+## Configure
+You can change firebase config script connected at the very end in index.html